 What is it for?

 Use this template for visualizing large geographic datasets over time.
-You can input any data with locations in latitude and longitude format as well as GeoJSON regions and polyline features, but it becomes especially powerful with data including timestamps, such as website traffic or financial transactions.
-Events are shown as pulses on an interactive map, optionally scaled and coloured based on the data.
+You can input any data with locations in latitude and longitude format as well as GeoJSON regions and polyline features, but it becomes especially powerful with data including timestamps, such as live traffic, financial transactions, disease case reports, weather events, and seismic activity.

 In addition to the points layer, you can also add GeoJSON regions to this template.
 This is useful if you'd like to add (optionally extruded) regions on top of a base map along with your points.